bagder/log/README.md

 The emails are and will be archived here: https://lists.haxx.se/pipermail/daniel/

-I might need to experiement a little with the exact formatting of the report as maybe markdown is not ideal for emails.
+I might need to experiment a little with the exact formatting of the report as maybe markdown is not ideal for emails.

 ## httpd tests